 3 new mixed sites

-#1534 Tehuacán-Cuicatlán Valley: originary habitat of Mesoamerica (Mexico) – It lies within an arid or semiarid zone with one of the highest levels of biological diversity in North America, giving rise to human adaptations crucial to the emergence of Mesoamerica, one of the cradles of civilisation in the world.
+#1534 Tehuacán-Cuicatlán Valley: originary habitat of Mesoamerica (Mexico).
+It lies within an arid or semiarid zone with one of the highest levels of biological diversity in North America.
+This gave rise to human adaptations crucial to the emergence of Mesoamerica, one of the cradles of civilisation in the world.
 Large “cacti-forests” shape some landscapes of the Valley making it one of the most unique areas in the world.

 With so many new sites added to the List, it all adds to the elusiveness of actually being able to visit all sites in a lifetime.
 I have not been to any of the new 2018-sites.
 Subsequently I’m already looking forward to adding these, or at least some of the other Heritage Sites to my bucket list.
 Likewise, I’m looking forward to the 2019 additions to the List, some time in June next year.